What’s happening in the Ukraine-Russia crisis

-The Kremlin has also sought assurances that Ukraine, which was once a Soviet state, never be allowed to join the NATO military alliance.
+Moscow also has sought assurances that Ukraine, a former Soviet state, will never be allowed to join the NATO military alliance.
 In a Dec.
-17 ultimatum presented by the Kremlin to the United States, Russia said it wanted commitments that NATO would withdraw troops from countries that joined the alliance after 1997.
+17 ultimatum presented to the United States, Russia said it wanted commitments that NATO would withdraw troops from countries that joined the alliance after 1997.

+Putin said Monday that Russia was opposed to any eastward NATO expansion “because it poses a common threat to us.”

-The Ukrainian view: Officials in Kyiv have long criticized the Minsk peace deal, which was brokered after a series of military losses.
-They have said that they will support the agreement only if it is restructured.
+The Ukrainian view: Officials in Kyiv have criticized the Minsk deal, which was brokered after a string of military losses.
+They have said they will support the agreement only if it is restructured.

-Ukraine has said it is open to talks with Russia in a third-party country.
-“Ukraine stands ready for negotiations in Istanbul, as well as in Geneva, Vienna or any other place that is impartial and doesn’t depend on one of the sides, namely Russia,” Ukrainian Defense Minister Oleksiy Reznikov said last week, according to Russia’s Interfax news agency.
+Still, officials say they are open to talks with Russia — provided that they take place in a third country.

+“Ukraine stands ready for negotiations in Istanbul, as well as in Geneva, Vienna or any other place that is impartial and doesn’t depend on one of the sides, namely Russia,” Ukrainian Defense Minister Oleksii Reznikov said last week, according to Russia’s Interfax news agency.
+(The 2015 agreement was negotiated in Belarus, whose leader, Alexander Lukashenko, is an ally of Putin’s.)

+In the meantime, more Ukrainians are starting to pack emergency bags, plan escape routes and learn basic survival and self-defense skills.
+And women have formed volunteer groups to craft camouflage nets for the military.

-The Western view: The United States and other allies have said they support the 2015 Minsk deal, but called on all parties of the agreement — including Russia — to live up to their side of the bargain.
+The Western view: The United States and other allies have said they support the 2015 Minsk deal but have called on all parties to the agreement — including Russia — to live up to their parts of the bargain.

-The Biden administration has rejected Russia’s demands on NATO, instead calling on Russia to pull its forces back from along the Ukrainian border and stop its support for separatists in Donbas.
+The Biden administration has rejected Russia’s demands on NATO and instead has called for Moscow to pull its forces back from the Ukrainian border and to stop supporting separatists in Donbas.

+A grim U.S. assessment reported Saturday concludes that Russia soon may complete preparations for what appears to be a large-scale invasion.
+The review predicted that a war could cause Ukraine’s government to collapse within two days, kill or wound up to 50,000 civilians and displace up to 5 million people.

 The military balance

-Russian troops: The Kremlin began moving troops to its regions bordering Ukraine last year.
-Western officials say there are now more than 100,000 in the region and Crimea, a Ukrainian peninsula occupied by Russia since 2014.
-Military drills with ally Belarus, which also borders Ukraine, began last week.
+Russian troops: Moscow began moving troops to regions bordering Ukraine last year.
+Western officials say more than 100,000 Russian troops are in the region and Crimea, the Ukrainian peninsula occupied by Russia since 2014.
+Russian military drills with its ally Belarus, which also borders Ukraine, are set to begin Thursday.
+Peskov, the Kremlin spokesman, said Tuesday that Russian forces massed in Belarus would depart later this month.

-The Biden administration believes that Russia is planning to invade, possibly after Moscow creates a pretext by broadcasting images of civilian casualties to drum up anger against Kyiv.
-Separately, the British government has said Russia plans to destabilize the Ukrainian government and install a pro-Russian one in its place.
+The Biden administration believes that Russia is planning to invade, possibly after Moscow creates a pretext by broadcasting staged images of civilian casualties to drum up anger against Kyiv.

-The most recent U.S. assessment concluded that Russia as amassed around 70 percent of the combat forces it would need to launch a full-scale invasion of Ukraine and attack on Kyiv.
-Such an assault would likely be Europe’s largest land offensive since World War II.
+The most recent U.S. assessment concluded that Russia has massed about 70 percent of the combat forces it would need to launch a full-scale invasion of Ukraine and attack Kyiv.
+If executed, the assault probably would be the largest land offensive in Europe since World War II.

-NATO forces: The United States has responded by sending more troops to Eastern Europe, with around 3,000 troops moving to NATO’s eastern flank in Romania from their current positions in Germany and Fort Bragg.
-Previously, 8,500 U.S. troops were placed on heightened alert.
+NATO forces: The United States has responded by sending more troops to Eastern Europe, with about 3,000 U.S. personnel moving to NATO’s eastern flank in Romania and Poland from their posts in Germany and Fort Bragg, N.C.
+Previously, the Pentagon put 8,500 U.S. troops on heightened alert.

-There have also been movements of military hardware from NATO allies, with F-15 and F-16 fighters from Denmark and Belgium sent to the Baltics last month.
-Britain has also offered to send jets, warships and military specialists to support NATO’s eastern flank.
+NATO allies also have repositioned military hardware, with Denmark and Belgium sending F-15 and F-16 fighter jets to the Baltics last month.
+Britain has offered to send jets, warships and military specialists as well.

-NATO allies have said so far they would not send troops to Ukraine in the event of an invasion.
-Though the center of the dispute between the West and Russia, Ukraine is not a member and not covered by the alliance’s collective defense clause.
+NATO allies have said so far that they would not send troops to Ukraine in the event of an invasion.
+Even though Ukraine is at the center of the dispute between Russia and the West, it is not a NATO member and therefore is not covered by the alliance’s collective defense clause.

 What about Ukraine?
-Ukraine’s political leadership has largely downplayed the risk of conflict, with Zelensky telling everyone to “take a breath” and “calm down.”
+Ukraine’s political leadership has largely downplayed the risk of conflict, with Zelensky telling Ukrainians to “take a breath” and “calm down.”

-But some Ukrainian commanders have offered a more forceful reaction.
-Zelensky also signed into law in February plans to strengthen the country’s armed forces, bringing them up from 250,0000 active forces to around 361,000 personnel — though even that is only a third or so of Russia’s 900,000-strong armed forces.
+But he also signed into law in February plans to strengthen the country’s armed forces, bringing them from 250,000 active troops up to about 361,000.
+That is only about a third or so of Russia’s 900,000-strong armed forces.

-On Sunday, Ukraine’s former defense minister, Andriy Zagorodnyuk, called the situation “pretty dire.”
-He predicted that Russia had amassed enough troops to occupy Kyiv or another city, but not enough to seize the entire country.
+On Sunday, a former defense minister of Ukraine, Andriy Zagorodnyuk, called the situation “pretty dire.”
+He assessed that Russia had massed enough troops to occupy Kyiv or another city but not enough to seize the entire country.

 Negotiations

-All sides say they are willing to talk.
+All sides say that they are willing to talk.
+Macron this week embarked on a diplomatic push that saw him meet with Putin and Zelensky, as well as the leaders of Germany and Poland.
+The French president appeared determined to strike a mediating tone, at one point referring to Russia as a “neighbor and friend.”

 Last week, Turkish President Recep Tayyip Erdogan offered to mediate talks between Ukraine and Russia.
-Erdogan offer was greeted warmly by Zelensky. who was hosting the Turkish leader in Kyiv.

-Turkey is a member of NATO but has maintained relations with Russia — even, controversially, buying missile defense systems.
+His offer was greeted warmly by Zelensky, who was hosting the Turkish leader in Kyiv.
+Turkey is a member of NATO but has maintained relations with Russia — even, controversially, buying Russian-made missile defense systems.

+Scholz, the German chancellor, is to travel to Kyiv on Feb.
+14 and to Moscow the next day.

-One potential concession from the United States: Officials confirmed last week that they offered to allow Russia to inspect missile defense systems in Romania and Poland to verify there are no Tomahawk cruise missiles there.
+One potential U.S. concession: Officials confirmed last week that they offered to let Russia inspect missile defense systems in Romania and Poland to verify that there are no Tomahawk cruise missiles there.
 In return, the United States would seek inspections of similar sites in Russia.

-The United States has long maintained that no Tomahawk missiles are housed in Europe, despite Russian claims.
+The United States has long maintained that no Tomahawk missiles are deployed in Europe, despite Russian claims.

 What’s next?

 Sanctions?
-Western nations have warned of retaliatory actions against Russia if aggression continues, potentially even targeting Russian President Vladimir Putin himself.
+Western nations have warned of retaliatory sanctions against Russia if aggression continues, potentially targeting even Putin himself.
+The Biden administration has discussed everything from blocking Russia’s access to electronic supplies made with U.S. technology to cutting Moscow off from the SWIFT banking system that handles the flow of money worldwide.

 Energy?
 Russia is a major supplier of natural gas to Europe, raising significant questions about what would happen if a conflict led Moscow to cut off the supply.
-Bloomberg News reported that the Biden administration was seeking alternatives for such a scenario, reaching out to unlikely sources including South Korea and even its other rival, China.
+At the heart of the debate is the Nord Stream 2 pipeline, a major infrastructure project that, if completed, would transport natural gas from Siberia to Germany.

+The United States views the pipeline as a geostrategic threat.
+At a news conference with the German chancellor Monday, Biden said that “there will no longer be Nord Stream 2” if Russia invades Ukraine.

+Robyn Dixon in Moscow, Rick Noack in Paris and Rachel Pannett in Sydney contributed to this report, which has been updated.

 Russia-Ukraine tensions: What you need to know